viquta/Online_Daily_Work_Schedule/documentation/problems-and-solutions.md

 problems for the debug_and_cut... branch:
--[done]edit the "register" button to say that register option will come in a later version -[done]take away monthly view (and montly button) + take away monthly task editing (keep only daily)
+-done:edit the "register" button to say that register option will come in a later version -done:take away monthly view (and montly button) + take away monthly task editing (keep only daily)
-        Removed the monthly view toggle buttons and replaced them with a simple "Daily View" label Eliminated all the monthly view code and layout from the template Removed all monthly-related functions and variables from the script section Kept only the daily schedule editing functionality -[done]fix the "back to schedule" button after editing so that i go back to the dashboard and not get logged off -fix the daily schedule so that when viewing the tasks for the specific date, the correct tasks get shown, and not tasks from other days.
+        Removed the monthly view toggle buttons and replaced them with a simple "Daily View" label Eliminated all the monthly view code and layout from the template Removed all monthly-related functions and variables from the script section Kept only the daily schedule editing functionality -done:fix the "back to schedule" button after editing so that i go back to the dashboard and not get logged off -fix the daily schedule so that when viewing the tasks for the specific date, the correct tasks get shown, and not tasks from other days.
-- [done] in /dashboard --> "add new task" btn brings an error and there is "edit daily schedule" link which could  replaced it (at least for this version...) just took away the html code for the button lol
+- done: in /dashboard --> "add new task" btn brings an error and there is "edit daily schedule" link which could  replaced it (at least for this version...) just took away the html code for the button lol